 Here’s the result for v1.8.7:

 And this is the result for v2.0:

 We weren’t able to meet the 0.5s (500ms) load time with the default installation, but that’s understandable since we’re using a cheap shared hosting service to test this.
-In the end, this is still a spectacular performance.
+In the end, this is a spectacular performance and loading time.

 While one would expect that the increased page size will make no difference at all since it’s very small or perhaps even have a very small negative impact (perhaps an additional 1-5ms load time), the opposite is true.
 It loaded faster and not just by a small margin.
 We’re talking about hundreds of milliseconds here.